30

 Even when patients are complex, choosing a stent shouldn't be.
 Given the best-in-class deliverability2 and the expanded treatment options3 of XIENCE Sierra™ this stent is an excellent choice for complex patients.4-7

-40% of PCI are HBR
+40% of PCI are of high bleeding risk

-25% of stent patients have diabetes
+2% of patients receiving a stent have diabetes

 XIENCE™ for CTO Lesions